bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 ### GitHub bcgov organization removal

-After July 30th, 2024, if a contractor IDIR expires, they won’t automatically be removed from the bcgov GitHub organization.
+After **July 30, 2024**, if a contractor IDIR expires, they won’t automatically be removed from the bcgov GitHub organization.
 This may change in the future.

 Although contractors won’t be removed, they won’t have write access the bcgov GitHub organization.

 We continue to work towards connecting IDIR expiry to automatic account removal.